 2. For site specific requirements to be established by relevant system operators or TSOs under this Regulation, Member States may require approval by a designated entity.

-3. When applying this Regulation, Member States, competent entities and system operators shall:
+3. All requirements established by relevant system operators or TSOs under this Regulation must always be in accordance with this Regulation including article 6 (3).
+When applying this Regulation, Member States, competent entities and system operators shall: [Comment: It is important to make it very clear that the relevant system operator or TSO always has to define the requirements in accordance with the main principles in this Regulation].